Mohamedelbayoumi/E-commerce/README.md

 - **Sending emails:** sending emails to reset password using mailgun and nodemailer npm package
 - **Relational Database:** making relations in database between users,orders,carts and products using sequelize
 - **Validation :** validating inputs using express-validator
+- **Model-View-Controller :** This appliction built in MVC design pattern

 ## Technologies